Zelin-SAS/technical-test/README.md

 # Build a Full-Stack JavaScript (TypeScript) application
 You’re free to choose your stack :
 - For the Front-End, you can choose between Angular, React or Vue.js.
+- For the Back-End, you should use Node.js but you can choose between libraries.
 - For the Database, you can choose between SQL or NoSQL databases.
 - For the API, you can choose between Graphql or REST.
 - Your application must have a Database to save data.
-This Database can be hosted online or locally ( In case you have an online Database, for security reasons, create a Database only for this project and don't forget to delete it or change the credentials after the interview process ).
+This Database can be hosted online or locally ( In case you have an online Database, for security reasons, create a Database only for this project and don't forget to delete it or change the credentials AFTER the interview process ).

 ## The application is a personal library